learn-co-curriculum/dsc-bayes-theorem-lab/README.md

-## Disease Diagnosis 2
+## A diagnostic test

-A disease test is advertised as being 99% accurate
+A diagnostic test is advertised as being 99% accurate

-* If a patient has the disease,they  will test positive 99% of the time.
+* If a patient has the disease, they  will test positive 99% of the time

-* If you don't have the disease, they will test negative 99% of the time.
+* If they don't have the disease, they will test negative 99% of the time

 * 1% of all people have this disease